siriusdemon/Rare/book/src/v9-Virtio.md

 I have defined almost all of the structure we mentioned above in `virtqueue.rs` except the `virtq` itself.
 And the structure of request lacks two fields `data` and `status`.
 These structure are defined almost as same as [xv6's](https://github.com/mit-pdos/xv6-riscv/blob/riscv/kernel/virtio.h).

-Let's define a virtio block device as following:
+Let's define a virtio block device as follows:

 <p class=filename>virtio.rs</p>